For UKRI research

 1. Get to know the UKRI open access requirements and options

-- Check the dedicated pages on the UKRI website to see whether you need to comply with the new or old policy.
+- Check the dedicated pages on the UKRI website

-2. Key features of the new policy
+2. Key features of the new policy for journal articles

 - UKRI’s new policy requires immediate open access to journal articles and conference proceedings with an ISSN that acknowledge its funding.